 Analysing – once the network is built, that’s not the end.
 How can it be improved?
 What needs to be in place for the next iteration?
 What are the future needs of the organisation?
 What is the plan from the C-suite?

 What’s the difference between a Network Engineer and a Network Architect anyway?
 Don’t they both build and maintain networks?

 Engineers do build, manage and maintain networks.
 But they are concerned with the day to day upkeep – fighting fires and user support – with an outlook of three to six months.

 An Architect has a longer view – three to five years – and must concern themselves with the business challenges, and the demands of the C-suite and a new business pipeline, as well as the demands of the every day users.

-The Network Architect is a highly-skilled, specialist role, with a median wage of $101,000 in the US … in other words, for many people, becoming a Network Architect is a satisfactory end-point; it needn’t take you anywhere.
+The Network Architect is a highly-skilled, specialist role, with a $101,000 in the US … in other words, for many people, becoming a Network Architect is a satisfactory end-point; it needn’t take you anywhere.

 However, there are many options for the future, too: